brjdenis/pyqaserver/README.md

 ## Download

 Pyqaserver can be installed as a Python package starting with version 2.0.0.
+See https://pyqaserver.readthedocs.io/en/latest/

 ~~~
 pip install pyqaserver